 He owned a series of four increasingly impressive research yachts.
-The second of which was the Princess Alice – named after his American wife Marie Alice Heine.
+The second of which was the Princess Alice.

-Prince Albert was on-board the Princess Alice when the discovery was made.
-Hence the name!
+The yacht was named after his American wife Marie Alice Heine and Prince Albert was on-board when the discovery was made – hence the name!

 Diving Princess Alice Seamount: Where Is It?

 The overall area of Princess Alice Bank (the full name…) is huge, but virtually all of it is far too deep to dive.
 Except for the seamount – the tip of which is at 35m.